sphinx-doc/sphinx/Doc-3k/tutorial/whatnow.rst

   and many other tasks.
 Skimming through the Library Reference will give you an idea of what's available.

-* Installing Python Modules (XXX reference: ../inst/inst.html) explains how to install external modules written by other Python users.
+* :ref:`install-index` explains how to install external modules written by other Python users.

-* Language Reference (XXX reference: ../ref/ref.html): A detailed  explanation of Python's syntax and semantics.
+* :ref:`reference-index`: A detailed explanation of Python's syntax and semantics.
 It's heavy reading, but is useful as a complete guide to the language itself.

 More Python resources: